pvl/blog4/content/extrusions/Extrusion 06.24.md

 And to realize a future replete with trusted autonomous agents working across diverse domains on your behalf reliably--as true extensions of your agency--we’ll need Honcho too.

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">the latent space contains all possible identities <a href="https://t.co/cWO6ovRJnN">pic.twitter.com/cWO6ovRJnN</a></p>&mdash; Courtland Leer (@courtlandleer) <a href="https://twitter.com/courtlandleer/status/1798380865837466028?ref_src=twsrc%5Etfw">June 5, 2024</a></blockquote>

-[^1]: There’s a distinction to be made re: the piece's comparison between computer science & journalism degrees.
+[^1]: There is a distinction to be made re: the piece's comparison between computer science & journalism degrees.
 Journalism is actually more like software engineering here, & computer science like language.
 Lang & cs will remain useful to study, but the journalism & engineering trade degrees built on top of those primitives need a serious refresh to be worthwhile.
 I.e. it’s a good idea to have aptitude with symbolic systems & abstract technical knowledge, but application & execution will change as technology evolves.